 N55 Common Engine & Reliability Problems

 For those in the market looking to purchase a BMW 135i, 335i, or 535i one important aspect to consider is reliability.
-In this post, we intend to highlight the most common problems with the N55 platform; please keep in mind – this is not an exhaustive list of every single potential problem.
+In this post, we intend to highlight the most common N55 engine problems; please keep in mind – this is not an exhaustive list of every single potential problem.
 All cars and engines will have problems at some point.
 Some problems are unique and only affect a small number of cars, while in this post, we will address the most common engine problems that affect a larger number of N55’s.

 Common N55 Engine Problems